|

 features comparison chart).
 Embossed plates take longer to

 (excepting rush orders at added cost).
-Our flat aluminum plates cost
+Our flat aluminum and plastic plates cost

 less and can be turned around faster.
 The tradeoff is up to